rbind/blog.jemu.name/content/posts/2020-05-25-hugo-theme-components-modules-and-all-i-wanted-was-some-shortcodes/index.en.md

 hugo mod init github.com/rbind/blog.jemu.name
 {{< /codecaption >}}

-This creates a `go.mod` (and a `go.sum`) file in the site's root that lists the modules you're using, once you have declared any in your `config.toml`.
+This creates a `go.mod` (and later a `go.sum`) file in the site's root that lists the modules you're using, once you have declared any in your `config.toml`.

 Here's my `config.toml` for the theme component configuration from previously: